ashutoshmjain/homepage/_posts/2016-01-22-Bullish-on-Twitter.md

 ## Branding
 Facebook has recently launched "FB for Work".
 This is a sure way to make some short term money but once you identify a brand with Work, its going Staples route.
 Work is Dell, Mac is life.

+# Update after one year - Jan 2017
+I contunue to hoild twitter for long run.
+Stock has moved to low 15 and touched 25 but now at 17 is exactly same as January 16.
+Lots of Analysts have changed their minds.
+Sometime against, other times for.
+It doesn't matter as this is a long term bet.Meanwhile under Jack Dorsey, Twitter is continuously improving the product and adding new features.
+The moments feature is maturing.
+It provides another layer of user curated content.
+The TV apps for moments need further improvemnet though its my favorite to catch up with the latest.
+Elections 2017, have shown the value of social channels vs established media.